tsgates/arch-wiki-markdown/wiki/Fcitx.md

-gtk programs) (e.g. better cursor following) and get rid of many unsolvable problems/bugs caused by xim, please install the corresponding input method modules for gtk and qt: fcitx-gtk2 (for gtk2 programs), fcitx-gtk3 (for gtk3 programs) and fcitx-qt (for qt programs).
-You can install all four of them in a bundle by issuing this command:
+gtk programs) (e.g. better cursor following) and get rid of many unsolvable problems/bugs caused by xim, please install the corresponding input method modules for gtk and qt: fcitx-gtk2 (for gtk2 programs), fcitx-gtk3 (for gtk3 programs), fcitx-qt4 (for qt4 programs) and fcitx-qt5 (for qt5 programs).
+You can install four of them (not including fcitx-qt5 which is not so popular for now) in a bundle by issuing this command:

      pacman -S fcitx-im